 How to Add a Directory to PATH in Linux

 When you type a command on the command line, you’re basically telling the shell to run an executable file with the given name.
-In Linux these executable programs like
+In Linux, these executable programs, such as

-file and others, usually live inside several different directories on your system.
-Any file with executable permissions stored in these directories can be run from any location.
+, and others, usually live inside several different directories on your system.
+All file with executable permissions stored in these directories can be run from any location.
 The most common directories that hold executable programs are

-But how does the shell knows, what directories to search for executable programs or does the shell search through the whole filesystem?
+But how does the shell knows, what directories to search for executable programs?
+Does the shell search through the whole filesystem?

 The answer is simple.
 When you type a command, the shell searches through all directories specified in the user

 $PATH variable for an executable file of that name.

 This article explains how to add directories to the